My results sometimes take a long time to load. Will it always be this way?

 Floor and row number information will display for on-site items from Widener, Lamont, and Law only.
 This feature is still being developed, please report any errors you notice in the display of floor and row number for those three libraries.

-The vendor that provides HOLLIS is currently developing this feature, in response to customer feedback.
+HOLLIS currently limits bulk export to 50 results at a time.
+This feature will improve: in response to customer feedback, the vendor that provides HOLLIS is currently developing the functionality for exporting full results.
 In the meantime, here are the workaround options HOLLIS currently offers.

 Option #1 is to save the search.
 This allows you to return to your results set at any time, via the My Favorites menu (though, of course, the results will change as new items are added to HOLLIS).